ng-log/ng-log/docs/log_cleaner.md

 performed.
 In this example, any log file from your project whose last modified time is greater than 3 days will be `unlink`()ed.

+The cleaner identifies log files using the filename configuration active in the current process.
+If a filename-related option changes between processes, files created by an earlier process may not be recognized and may remain after cleanup.
+Keep filename-related options consistent when cleanup should cover files created by earlier processes.

 This feature can be disabled at any time (if it has been enabled) using
 ``` cpp
 nglog::DisableLogCleaner();